Safety at schools

 Will staff who have been vaccinated and who test positive for COVID-19 need to quarantine?

 Yes.
-Members who are vaccinated and who test positive would not pass the DOE's Health Screeningand could not enter a school building.
-If someone tests positive and was vaccinated, a 10-day quarantine would be required.
+If someone tests positive they need to stay home.
+Members who are vaccinated and who test positive would not pass the DOE's Health Screening and could not enter a school building.

 Do I have to quarantine if I recently had COVID-19 but am a close contact to a positive case?